 Suitable summer roosting habitat for the NLEB (Myotis septentrionalis) and foraging habitat for the gray bat (Myotis grisescens) was noted during the field inspection.
 More than 50 potential roost trees were observed and documented within the wooded portions of the Project Site (Figure 3.4-1).
-Furthermore, state threatened and federally proposed endangered tricolored bat (Perimyotis subflavus) (TCB) could potentially utilize the forested areas where there are live and dead leaf clusters of live or recently dead deciduous hardwood trees throughout the Project Site for summer roosting.
+Furthermore, state threatened and federally proposed TCB (Perimyotis subflavus) could potentially utilize the forested areas where there are live and dead leaf clusters of live or recently dead deciduous hardwood trees throughout the Project Site for summer roosting.

-No suitable caves or potential hibernacula sites for all the federally listed bat species were observed within the Project Site.
-Due to the lack of caves within the Project Site and known caves within a 3-mile radius of the site, roosting habitat for gray bat (Myotis grisescens) is not anticipated.
+No suitable caves or potential hibernacula sites federally listed bat species were observed within the Project Site.
+Due to the lack of caves within the Project Site and known caves within a 3-mile radius of the site, roosting habitat for gray bat (Myotis grisescens) is thought to be absent.